-After cycling a nice secondary road mostly downhill, we arrive in Buonconvento.
+After cycling on a nice secondary road mostly downhill, we’ll arrive in Buonconvento.

-From here and after a good coffee, we climb to Montalcino in the middle of the vineyard of San Giovese grapes.
+From here, after a good coffee, we climb to Montalcino in the middle of the vineyard of San Giovese grapes.

 The way to go back to the Villa starts with a long decent from Montalcino to Torrenieri, then a flat, nice road to San Giovanni D’Asso.

 From here we’ll ride UP and DOWN to the Villa.